 We follow a Montessori-approach when teaching math to Investigators.
 Though topics are more abstract, students use concrete materials to develop a strong foundation in complex operations, fractions and decimals.
 Students progress through these topics at their own pace during math workshops, where teachers offer individual support as needed.

-Math topics in this learning group usually includes fluency in operations, decimals, fractions, ratio & proportions, pre-algebra, and algebra.
+Math topics in this learning group vary widely, but usually includes fluency in operations, decimals, fractions, and ratio & proportions.